What is stewardship?

 How does the Parish Community get started with Stewardship?

 Each parish is unique and must find the level of stewardship that is acceptable and comfortable for the parishioners.
 Most important you need to secure the personal involvement of your key leaders (pastor, staff, & lay volunteers).
 A commitment of time, effort, financial resources, and prayer for the long range is vital.
 A parish education program must be developed to communicate a clear and concise message, one that is repeated and included some way in all other parish programs and communications.
 Finally, a willingness to trust that if stewardship is taught and accepted as a faith response, urgently needed human, physical, and financial resources will follow.

-Please contact the Office of Stewardship and Development at (585) 328-3228 ext.
-1297 or email email@example.com.
+For more information please contact the Office of Stewardship & Communications at (585) 328-3210 ext.
+1326 or email firstname.lastname@example.org.
 You may also want to visit the web site of the International Catholic Stewardship Conference.